irinalapteva/irinalapteva.github.io/cv/index.md

   different programs each summer with guest artists and partnering dance companies for different levels of dancers, ages 6 to 20.
-- Successfully launched a few new summer programs with the Artistic Director and professional natianal and international dance companies as well as optimized summer intensive auditions and streamlined the enrollment process.
+- Successfully launched a few new summer programs with the Artistic Director and professional national and international dance companies as well as optimized summer intensive auditions and streamlined the enrollment process.
 - Oversaw all production aspects from pre-production planning to the